International Criminal Court investigation in Afghanistan: Reactions

 In April 2019, the United States (US) cancelled Bensouda's visa in response to the ICC investigation in Afghanistan, on the grounds that the US does not wish claims of war crimes by US military personnel to be investigated by the ICC.

 On 11 June 2020, US Secretary of State Mike Pompeo announced the signing of Executive Order 13928 by US President Donald Trump, establishing economic sanctions and visa travel restrictions against ICC lawyers and investigators as well as journalists providing evidence of war crimes by US citizens and military troops.

 Pompeo claimed that the ICC is a kangaroo court.

 On 2 September 2020, Bensouda and Phakiso Mochochoko, Head of the Jurisdiction, Complementarity and Cooperation Division of the ICC, had sanctions imposed on them by the United States in response to the ICC investigation in Afghanistan.
 Richard Dicker of Human Rights Watch criticised the imposition of sanctions, stating that they "[mark] a stunning perversion of US sanctions, devised to penalize rights abusers and kleptocrats, to persecute those tasked with prosecuting international crimes".

+Arrest warrants

+On 23 January 2025, ICC Prosecutor Karim Khan announced that his office had filed two requests for arrest warrants for two senior Taliban officials, namely the Supreme Leader of the organization Hibatullah Akhundzada, and the Chief Justice of Afghanistan Abdul Hakim Haqqani.
+The two are charged with one count of crime against humanity, specifically the crime of persecution on gender grounds as it relates to the Taliban's policies towards women and girls, as well as members of the Afghan LGBTQI+ community.
+Per the prosecutor's statement, his office believes that there are reasonable grounds to believe that both Hibatullah Akhundzada and Abdul Hakim Haqqani "bear individual criminal responsibility" for the alleged crime.
+On 8 July 2025, Pre-Trial Chamber II issued the arrest warrants.